ADT Security System Review

 ADT Video Doorbell Camera

 Now, keep in mind that we did have to hardwire the doorbell camera into our home (well, the professional installer did, anyway).
 Don’t buy the video doorbell unless you have an existing 8-24 VAC system like us!
 If you don’t have an existing doorbell setup, check out the Skybell Slim Line Doorbell Camera, which is battery-powered.
 In terms of durability, the ADT Video Doorbell Camera impressed, working in temperatures from four to 122 degrees Fahrenheit.
-All that being said, aside from the sub-par video, we were pretty satisfied with ADT’s doorbell camera.
+It didn’t exactly make our list of the best video doorbells.
+If you’re looking for one of those, you might want to check out the Ring Video Doorbell Pro 2 or the Nest Doorbell, but aside from the sub-par video, we were pretty satisfied with ADT’s doorbell camera.

 ADT Outdoor Security Camera

 Of course, having a camera at our front door wasn’t enough.
 For us, we also wanted to get an outdoor camera for our backyard.
 Unfortunately, the outdoor camera had the same video quality as the doorbell camera: 720p HD, which gave us footage that wasn’t as crystal-clear as we would’ve liked.
 Double unfortunately, the camera gives a really narrow picture with a field of view of only 95 degrees, which was only enough to cover half of our backyard.
 Still, we will salute the outdoor camera for its weather resistance; not only could it withstand any solid we threw at it, but it even worked after we sprayed it with powerful water jets!
 As long as you don’t immerse it in water, the outdoor camera will continue functioning normally, with infrared night vision for those dark nights.
-Still, given the low video quality, we’d recommend buying an outdoor camera elsewhere, like Nest; their cameras are all 1080p HD, and some are even 4K, which has twice as many pixels as 1080p HD for super clear footage.
+Still, given the low video quality, we wouldn’t recommend the outdoor camera we tested, but the good news is that ADT has released a new version of the outdoor camera, now with a 1080p HD resolution.

 ADT Indoor Security Camera

 Finally, there’s the indoor camera which yes, has 720p HD video, infrared night vision, and a decently wide field of view of around 130 degrees.
 One feature we really liked about the indoor camera, despite its disappointing video quality, was the fact that whenever the camera detected motion, we received a video clip of the livestream.
 However, when we tried to speak through the app, we found that the indoor camera actually lacks two-way audio, a huge drawback.
-Again, given the camera’s low video quality and absence of two-way audio, you may want to buy an indoor camera from another brand, like the Wyze Cam; all of their cameras, the Wyze Cam and the Wyze Cam Pan, have 1080p HD video, two-way audio and infrared night vision.
+Again, the camera we tested was an older model.
+ADT’s new indoor camera solved both issues we had with the older camera, namely, the sub-par resolution (it now has a 1080p HD resolution) and lack of two-way audio (which it now has).

 If a smoke detector goes off and no one is around to hear it, does it even matter?
 Well, if it’s a WiFi-connected smoke detector from ADT, then the answer is a resounding yes.
-To test this out, we burnt toast and can confirm that we received an alert along with the monitoring team.
+To test this out, we burnt toast and can confirm that we, along with ADT’s monitoring team, received an alert.
 Plus, the detector itself shone LED lights and even sounded a siren, in case the message wasn’t clear enough!